2016 Election Campaign: The political party of president Akufo-Addo promised each constituency: I will give your constituency USD1,000,000.

 2019 Fact Check by GhanaThink: Each constituency gains something.
 What is it?

 2017: the government started a programme: Infrastructure for Poverty Eradication, IPEP.
-The government of Ghana finished a constituency infrastructure need assessment. the people of Ghana will need a report of the assessment.
+The government of Ghana finished a constituency infrastructure need test. the people of Ghana will need a report of the test.
 The government of Ghana do the work of each project.
 The IPEP website has the project information.

 - Toilet Place: 1005,

 December 2017: IPEP shares a report.
 The report said: the government of Ghana need the help of each region.
 December 2018: the people of Ghana need a report.

 2018 MSDI programme budget: IPEP gets USD223 171 941.

 2019 Budget: the budget mentioned projects of every constituency:

 The people of Ghana need a project report.